mghextreme/uipath-validator/README.md

 - Flowchart
   - Should not have any disconnected / orphans activities
   - Suggests that Flowchart with no decisions or switches should be sequences
+- Try Catch
+  - Should have at least one activity in the Try section
+  - Should have at least one activity in either a catch or on the finally section

 ## TODO

 - Ignore workflows errors when inside CommentOut
 - Check for files not being used
-- Try Catch should have catches
 - Switches need cases